Mujahid2000/Next-Dashboard/README.md

 Problems I faced and how I solved them.

 Before complete this task I didn't know the supabase.
 It's a very challenging task for me with use a new technology.
 But I successfully complete the task.
 When I work on signUp section I faced some issue for signUp with email.when I try to singUp I see a error in console. after some hours I explore the supabase email authentication.
-I caught the problem.
-The problem is when i did not enable email authentication properly.
-Then I enable the email authentication on right way and then I success to signUp.
+I found the problem.
+The problem is I did not enable email authentication properly.
+Then I enable the email authentication on right way and then I successfully to signUp.